top of page

 “[Getting a diagnosis] was the greatest thing I’ve ever done in my life.
 I can’t believe looking back on it all, that was how I used to live, or how I even function.”

-ADHD become a largely discussed topic on TikTok, propelling the complex neuro-developmental disorder into popular awareness.
+ADHD become a widely discussed topic on TikTok, propelling the complex neuro-developmental disorder into popular awareness.
 As of October 2023, the hashtag #adhd had over 31 billion views on TikTok.
-And the social media platform is credited with helping many Australians recognise that ADHD may be the cause of their symptoms and life-long struggles.
+And the social media platform has been credited by some with helping many Australians recognise that ADHD may be the cause of their symptoms and life-long struggles.

 Unmedicated ADHD is shown to increase the risk of drug dependence in young adults.
 Photo: Tori Goldsbrough.